cltl/python-for-text-analysis/chapter-1/README.md

-# Week 1
+# Chapter 1 -- The basics

-This document provides an overview of the theory covered in week 1.
+Welcome to our Python course!
+This first chapter covers a lot of material.
 You do not need to know everything by heart just yet.
 This page is intended as a global reference that you will need less and less as we progress through the course.